AcevedoJetter/mail-merge/README.md

 `main.py`: Write the body of the email by editing this file.
 Write the body in the variable called `body` which is a f-string

 `people.txt`: Write the title, last name, and email separated by spaces.
 Separate each different person with a new line.
 Example: `Dr. Foo foo@bar.com`

+# How to run the file
+In the command line, run `python3 main.py`